vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 headphones), with an estimated gap of 4 to 6 out of 64, and other symptoms fairly similar to earlier.

-When I tested again at around 11:10 PM, my minimum audible volume and balance tests were both passing in the left ear.
+When I tested again at around 11:10 PM with normal headphones, the minimum audible volume test passed for both ears.
+The balance test also passed (sound was equally loud in both ears).

 ### Use of digital otoscope